ivtoskov/lms-intrinsics/README.md

 .dependsOn(RootProject(uri("https://github.com/ivtoskov/lms-intrinsics")))
 ```

-Note that the `lms-intrinsics` package contains the definition of more than 5000 Intel Intrinsics and other SIMD functions, therefore compilation time with Scala can be quite substential.
+Note that the `lms-intrinsics` package contains the definition of more than 5000 Intel Intrinsics and other SIMD functions, therefore compilation time with Scala can be quite substantial.

 # Quick Start